Determining the lifetime of long-lived particles at the HL-LHC: Lifetime reconstruction for different LLP decay modes

 \subsubsection{Towards more realistic assessments}

 From the previous discussion we see that it is not possible to reconstruct the LLP lifetime in a fully model-independent manner based only on the measurement of its decay position, its mass, and its boost.
 The extra cuts (EC) introduce a bias towards smaller lifetimes in the sample because they restrict it to decays within a transverse distance of 30\,cm from the beam line and hence reject decays characterised by larger proper lifetimes.
-Two approaches can be envisaged in order to circumvent this problem, which we will further develop in the subsequent sections.
-Note that, since the EC are imposed on the transverse decay length $d_T$, for convenience in everything that follows we will work exclusively with quantities defined in the transverse plane, namely $d_T$ and the transverse boost factor $\beta_T\gamma$, both defined in Section \ref{sec:llp_lifetime}.
+We discuss few approaches that can be envisaged in order to circumvent this problem, which we will further develop in the subsequent Sections.

 The first approach requires minimal experimental information but incorporates theoretical bias, as it relies on a model-dependent $\chi^2$ fitting.
 If, from experiment, we have the distribution of the transverse decay length $d_T$ and the mass $M_{X}$ of the LLP $X$, then we can simulate the process for that particular mass within the framework of a concrete model.
 Simulating events for different lifetimes and performing a binned $\chi^2$ analysis of the $d_T$ distribution, we can obtain an estimate for the actual lifetime of $X$.
-The results that can be obtained in this way will be presented in Section \ref{sssec:chi2_dep}.
+The results that can be obtained in this way will be presented in Sec.~\ref{sssec:chi2_dep}.